-Domain Name Management
+The Domain Name Management Guide

 It is important that you keep track of your domain names so that they are always renewed at the proper time.

-Do You Know Where Your Domains Point to?
+Know Where Your Domains Point to

 When you have a domain portfolio containing hundreds or thousands of domains, it is often very difficult to know where each domain points to.
-You may have changed hosting providers and forgotten to change the name servers or you may have changed your name servers to the wrong ones and so on.
+You may have changed service providers and forgotten to change the name servers or you may have changed your name servers to the wrong ones and so on.